5 Things Every New Mom Should Know Before Baby Arrives - Baby Chick

 by Nina Spears

-The Baby Chick®: Pregnancy, Birth & Postpartum Expert
+The Baby Chick® | Birth & Postpartum Doula, Childbirth Educator, Baby Planner

 Share

-2. Babywearing is a lifesaver.
+2. Babywearing Is a Lifesaver

-5. You will receive a ton of advice.
+5. You Will Receive a Ton of Advice

 During this time, you will receive more advice than you will ever receive in your life.
 Everyone has an opinion, and sometimes it might feel like the whole world thinks it’s okay to tell you what to do.
-They will tell you how to be pregnant, how to parent, what you are doing wrong (in their opinion), etc. Just remember to breathe and that it’s almost always well-intentioned.
+They will tell you how to be pregnant, how to parent, what you are doing wrong (in their opinion), etc. Just remember to breathe, and it’s almost always well-intentioned.
 Listen to them, take what you want, and leave the rest.
 In the end, trust your gut.
 You know what is best for you and your baby.

 Share